-We passaged the 20 WSN33 point mutants and the WSN33 WT once in MDCK cells and varified the identity of the mutants by sequencing on a Illumina Miseq as above.
-We quantified the genome copy number of each supernant using a SuperScript III Platinum One-Step qRT-PCR (Invitrogen 11732) and univeral influenza A/B primer and probe sets [@Anonymous:tc].
-Infected supernatants were mixed at equal concentrations and diluted to generate a population with each mutant present at 5% frequency and a total concentration of 105 genomes per microliter.
+We passaged the 20 WSN33 point mutants and the WSN33 WT once in MDCK cells and verified the identity and relative clonality of the mutants by sequencing each on an Illumina Miseq as above.
+We quantified the genome copy number of each supernant using a SuperScript III Platinum One-Step qRT-PCR kit (Invitrogen 11732) and univeral influenza A/B primer and probe sets [@Anonymous:tc].
+Equal genome equivalents of each infected supernatant were mixed and diluted to generate a population with each mutant present at 5% frequency and a total concentration of 105 genomes per microliter.
 We diluted this mixture into WT WSN33 supernatant to create populations in which each mutant was present at 2, 1, 0.5,and 0.2% frequency all with a total concentration of 105 genomes per micoliter.
 These 5 populations were diluted serially into basal media to generate samples with total nucleic acid concentrations of 104 and 103 genomes per microliter.
 Viral RNA was extracted from these samples and cDNA was generated in a one step multiplex RT-PCR as above.
 The WT WSN33 sample (105 genomes per micoliter) was processed and sequenced in duplicate.
 We prepared libraries as before and used Quanti PicoGreen dsDNA quantification (ThermoFisher Scientific P7589) to quantify the concentration of each indexed library.
-We pooled equal quantities (by nanogram) of each indexed library, and removed adaptor dimers using gel isolation with the GeneJET Gel Extraction Kit (ThermoFisher Scientific K0691) prior to sequencing an on Illumina Hiseq 2500 with 2 x 125 paired end reads.
+We pooled equal quantities (by nanogram) of each indexed library, and removed adaptor dimers by gel isolation with the GeneJET Gel Extraction Kit (ThermoFisher Scientific K0691) prior to sequencing an on Illumina Hiseq 2500 with 2 x 125 paired end reads.
 A clonal control library was processed in an identical fashion starting from an equimolar mix of 8 plasmids containing the WSN33 genomic segments.

 Duplicate populations